-Transitioning from TDM (Time Division Multiplexing or traditional phone service) to SIP (Session Initiation Protocol or Voice over IP) should be a consideration for nearly all, multi location businesses.
+Transitioning from TDM (Time Division Multiplexing or traditional phone service) to SIP (Session Initiation Protocol or Voice over IP) should be a consideration for nearly all, multi-location businesses.
 SIP offers advantages like cost savings and scalability.
 With SIP it’s possible for a company to maintain a single network for all its voice and data transmission, instead of two separate networks.
 The transition can be complicated, however, and should be well planned.
 We are going to discuss some important things to consider before implementing SIP.

-Here are some items to be aware of before transitioning to SIP:
+Here are some important things to consider before Implementing SIP:

 You can learn more about the benefits of SIP here.